skgrange/py_opc_n2_logger/README.md

 ## Please note

-This package is now deprecated.
+This package is now *deprecated*.
 The dependencies have been updated and these programmes need to be enhanced to handle these changes.
 I do not have the hardware at the moment to do this development so this package will not be useful.

 ## Introduction